Google Analytics tags

 Many times when the AC system won't hold a refrigerant charge an enterprising mechanic will suggest the evaporator coil needs to be replaced.
 Don't be in a hurry to change your evaporator, a very expensive and invasive procedure.
 The mechanic proposing the work must show you clear evidence such as a sniffer detecting gas when a probe is inserted into the suitcase evaporator chamber or dye from a gas leak is seen inside the chamber with a UV light or on the floor under the drain or around the drain.
 You can see the evaporator coil inside the suitcase after removing the left side pollen filter through the duct in front of the blower that runs towards the center of the car.

 Once the system is working properly consider replacing the system filling/evacuation port caps on the compressor as a 993 is over 25 years old and the Schrader valves at the ports are always suspect as a source of a slow leak.
 This will eliminate this potential future path for a slow refrigerant loss.
-Also, replace the caps on your home AC system every year or two and making sure that they are snugged up well, this will eliminate the most common source of having to have your home AC/Heatpump system recharged.
+Also, replace the caps on your home AC system every year or two and make sure that they are snugged up well, this will eliminate the most common source of having to have your home AC/Heatpump system recharged.

 Evaporator Icing causing Inadequate cooling: